 (4) In especially serious cases, the penalty is imprisonment for a term of at least one year.
 An especially serious case typically occurs where the offender acts on a commercial basis or as a member of a gang whose purpose is the continued commission of extortion.

-From this definition we can see that blackmail/extortion concerns the blackmailer coercing the victim to perform actions (or not perform/inactions), refers to the enrichment of the blackmailer or a third party by the act of blackmail/extortion and also refers to the attempt of the action.
-Therefore, it is not necessary that the action of blackmail is successful for a case to be brought against a person.
+From this definition, we can see that blackmail/extortion concerns the blackmailer coercing the victim to perform actions (or not perform/inactions), refers to the enrichment of the blackmailer or a third party by the act of blackmail/extortion and also refers to the attempt of the action.
+Therefore, the action of blackmail doesn’t need to be successful for a case to be brought against a person.

 Forms of Blackmail

-Internet scams are common in modern times as corrupting viruses, links to child pornography and much more can easily be sent out to users.
-Those involved can then send requests for cash payments or other actions in order to unlock your computer or permanently delete what they have sent.
-Consult with a legal professional if you find yourself in a difficult situation due to such actions.
-Find out more about Cybercrime in Germany by reading our article on the topic.
+Internet scams are common as corrupting viruses, links to child pornography and much more can quickly be sent out to users.
+Those involved can then request cash payments or other actions to unlock your computer or permanently delete what they have sent.
+Consult with a legal professional if you find yourself in a difficult situation due to such activities.